zaccharieramzi/git-tuto/README.md

 6. Push your local branch to your distant repo. `git push origin <the-name-of-your-branch>`

-7. Open a new Pull Request (PR): https://github.com/zaccharieramzi/git-tuto/compare
+7. Open a new Pull Request (PR): https://github.com/zaccharieramzi/git-tuto/compare.
+You have an example PR [here](https://github.com/zaccharieramzi/git-tuto/pull/1).

 8. Iterate with feedback.